Can't fix what's not broken

 Aristotle says learning is pleasurable, but I can tell you letting go is hard.

-I met my Feldenkrais teacher, Dennis Leri, when I was twenty-four years old, and he was about the age I am now, 51 (yikes).
+I met my Feldenkrais teacher, Dennis Leri, when I was twenty-four years old.
 He showed me how to problem-solve, but not how to fix, which was frustrating because I really wanted to be fixed!
 In Feldenkrais, learning comes before fixing, and letting go comes before learning.

 Dennis never said as much.
 Mostly he let me weed-whack my way through a slew of wrong assumptions and unhelpful beliefs.
 He never once said, "here's how to think."
 Instead, he'd tell a story, illustrate with a demonstration, or meander through the thinking of Francisco Varela, Karl Popper, Ludwig Wittgenstein, Heinz von Foerster, or Milton Erickson.
 People who knew Dennis will know what I mean (he passed away in 2016).